-Number of students Number of Computers available to students for academic purposes 10665 2440

-4.3.4 - Available bandwidth of internet connection in the Institution (Leased line)

-• ?1 GBPS

-File Description Documents Upload relevant supporting document View File

-4.3.5 - Institution has the following Facilities for e-content development Media centre Audio visual centre Lecture Capturing System(LCS) Mixing equipment's and softwares for editing

-File Description Documents

-Upload relevant supporting document View File

-Upload the data template View File

-4.4 - Maintenance of Campus Infrastructure

-4.4.1 - Total expenditure incurred on maintenance of physical facilities and academic support facilities excluding salary component during the year

-File Description Documents

-Upload the data template View File

-Upload relevant supporting document View File

-4.4.2 - There are established systems and procedures for maintaining and utilizing physical, academic and support facilities - laboratory, library, sports complex, computers, classrooms etc.

-There are proper systems and procedures in place to maintain and utilize physical, academic and support facilities.
+Number of students Number of Computers available to students for academic purposes 10665 2440 4.3.4 - Available bandwidth of i connection in the Institution (L • ?1 GBPS File Description Documents Upload relevant supporting document View File 4.3.5 - Institution has the follow for e-content development Med Audio visual centre Lecture Ca System(LCS) Mixing equipmen softwares for editing ia centre pturing A. All of the above File Description Documents Upload relevant supporting document View File Upload the data template View File 4.4 - Maintenance of Campus Infrastructure 4.4.1 - Total expenditure incuri facilities excluding salary comp 5151 nce of physical facilities and academic support ne year File Description Documents Upload the data template View File Upload relevant supporting document View File 4.4.2 - There are established systems and procedures for maintaining and utilizing physical, academic and support facilities - laboratory, library, sports complex, computers, classrooms etc. There are proper systems and procedures in place to maintain and utilize physical, academic and support facilities.
+Classrooms are equipped with all modern technology like the smart boards, mike utilize physical, academic and support facilities.
 Classrooms are equipped with all modern technology like the smart boards, mike systems, CCTVs and other technologies for better and effective teaching.